elel2000/Pok-mons/README.md

 HTML: Used for the structure and layout of the web pages.
 CSS: Used for styling and enhancing the visual appeal of the website.
 JavaScript: Used to fetch data from the Pokedex API and manipulate the DOM to display the Pokemon information dynamically.

+Additionally, it's worth mentioning that this website is inspired by the nostalgia of collecting board stickers as children.
+The design and concept draw from the excitement and fond memories associated with collecting and trading Pokemon stickers, evoking a sense of nostalgia for users exploring the virtual Pokedex.
+This nostalgic theme adds a charming layer of familiarity and sentimentality to the browsing experience, making it more engaging and relatable for visitors of all ages.